-• What are the risks to assets and resources of applying certain wildland fire response options or prescribed burning?
+- What are the potential current and future environmental effects of the fire management options and can negative impacts be mitigated? - What are the risks to assets and resources of applying certain wildland fire response options or prescribed burning?
 Can risks be mitigated?